 While we are not getting into the reasons behind the “recession”, there were some points in Shelly’s column that caught our attention, underlining what we have been saying for a while now – analytics was helping quick-service restaurants (QSR) to not only stay afloat but also be ahead of the competition.

 Shelly observed that pizza chains, unlike most of the other restaurant chains, had bucked the downward trend.
 Why?
 Because, they had been quick to “adapt to changing technologies”, realizing the only thing more important to strapped consumers than the price was convenience.
 She wrote:

 The laziest of customers can now order a pizza without ever getting off the couch, whether by sending a pizza emoji on Twitter, relaying an order via their car operating system, or using Amazon’s voice-controlled Echo speaker.
 (Alexa, get me a cheese pizza with mushrooms.)

 Did you grab that?
 No, not the pizza but the keywords, digital ordering, customer targeting, and accurate ordering.
-Domino’s, like some of the other QSR players including McDonald’s, has understood the value of data analytics, applying it successfully to its marketing/sales strategy.
+Domino’s, like some of the other QSR players including McDonald’s, has understood the value of data analytics in restaurants, applying it successfully to its marketing/sales strategy.